MikeChampion/team-builder/README.md

 ## <a id="usage-information">III.
 Usage Information</a>

 Navigate to assets/js and run 'node index.js', answer the prompts in the terminal and select 'Finished' when you are done.
 'team.html' will generate in the assets folder, open it in your browser to see the team.
+<a href="https://drive.google.com/file/d/1YKg0Il_UBJ9GdMC_MQxAjSp4X0xIGltw/view" target="_blank">Demo video</a>

 ### Project Screenshot